-AIK Comp Loss Portfolio Transfer

-Effective July 1, 2022, KEMI entered into a loss portfolio transfer agreement with the Commissioner of Insurance of the Commonwealth of Kentucky, Rehabilitator of the AIK Comp (AIK) self-insurance fund.
+AIK Comp Loss Portfolio Transfer - Effective July 1, 2022, KEMI entered into a loss portfolio transfer agreement with the Commissioner of Insurance of the Commonwealth of Kentucky, Rehabilitator of the AIK Comp (AIK) self insurance fund.
 Pursuant to this loss portfolio transfer, approximately \$5.7 million of AIK workers' compensation claim liabilities incurred prior to March 1, 1997 were transferred to KEMI by the Rehabilitator.
-In exchange for assuming responsibility for these claim liabilities and the handling thereof, KEMI received \$5,719,371 in cash.
-As of December 31, 2022, AIK's cash balance was \$5,255,097, net reported loss and loss adjustment expense reserves were \$3,313,255 and net incurred but not reported ("IBNR") loss and loss adjustment expense reserves were \$1,941,842.
+In exchange for assuming responsibility for these claim liabilities and the handling thereof, KEMI received \$5.7 million in cash.
+As of December 31, 2023, AIK's cash balance was \$4,416,227.
 AIK reserves for unpaid losses and loss adjustment expenses are not discounted.
-Inception to date activity is included in the following table as retroactive reinsurance assumed.

-The net liability for AIK unpaid claims and the receivable for retroactive reinsurance assumed activity for the year ended December 31, 2022 is as follows:
+The net liability for AIK unpaid claims and the receivable for retroactive reinsurance assumed activity for the year ended December 31, 2023 and 2022 is as follows:

-2 2021
+2023

-Net liability for AIK unpaid claims - beginning of year \$ - \$ -
+Net liability for AIK unpaid claims, beginning of year \$ 5,255,097 \$ -

-Retroactive reinsurance reserves assumed 5, -
+Retroactive reinsurance reserves assumed - 5,719,371

-Losses and LAE paid, net ( 436,693) -
+Losses and LAE paid, net (797,560) (436,693)

-Reinsurance received 14,928 -
+Reinsurance received - 14,928

-Other direct expenses paid (42,509)
+Other direct expenses paid (41,310) (42,509)

-Net liability for AIK unpaid claims - end of year \$ 5, 255,097 \$ -
+Net liability for AIK unpaid claims, end of year \$ 4,416,227 \$ 5,255,097

-Kentucky Coal Producers' Self-Insurance Fund Loss Portfolio Transfer

-Effective July 1, 2022, KEMI entered into a loss portfolio transfer agreement with the Commissioner of Insurance of the Commonwealth of Kentucky, Rehabilitator of the Kentucky Coal Producers' Self-Insurance Fund ("KCP").
+Kentucky Coal Producers' Self-Insurance Fund Loss Portfolio Transfer - Effective July 1, 2022, KEMI entered into a loss portfolio transfer agreement with the Commissioner of Insurance of the Commonwealth of Kentucky, Rehabilitator of the Kentucky Coal Producers' Self-Insurance Fund ("KCP").
 Pursuant to this loss portfolio transfer, approximately \$14.1 million of KCP workers' compensation claim liabilities incurred prior to November 1, 1991 were transferred to KEMI by the Rehabilitator.
 Any KCP claims arising under the Federal Black Lung Benefits Act are specifically excluded from this loss portfolio transfer agreement.
 In exchange for assuming responsibility for these claim liabilities and the handling thereof, KEMI received \$14,073,195 in cash.
-As of December 31, 2022, KCP's cash balance was \$13,681,611, TPA advances were \$41,169, net reported loss and loss adjustment expense reserves were \$7,684,915 and net incurred but not reported ("IBNR") loss and loss adjustment expense reserves were \$6,037,865.
-KCP reserves for unpaid losses and loss adjustment expenses are not discounted.
-Inception to date activity is included in the following table as retroactive reinsurance assumed.

-Note G - Loss Portfolio Transfers (Continued)
+As of December 31, 2023,

+Note 7-Loss portfolio transfers (continued)